fedlinker/fedlinker/packages/babel-plugin-entry/README.md

-# `babel-plugin-entry`
+# babel-plugin-entry

-Babel plugin for injecting polyfills in entry files
+Babel plugin for injecting polyfills into entry files.

 ## Install